Female Empowerment Education Internship in Zambia

 Communication

-Free Wifi is available at the accommodation for staying in touch with loved ones through WhatsApp, Facetime, etc., but it may be slow.
+There is no Wifi available at the accommodation, so you will have to use mobile data.
 Purchase a Zambian SIM card for reliable phone use or opt for international roaming.

 Meals